ojoago1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-script that encodes and decodes text using the rot13 encryption.
-Assume ASCII.
+script that prints every other line from the input, starting with the first line